-At the top you will see news channel logos.
-Almost every site with products to sell has these.
+At the top, you will see news channel logos.
+Almost every site with products to sell like these.

-Not only that, we have been in contact with people associated with some of the news networks who will also be taking a closer look at these schemers who run Learn How To Academy.
+Not only that, we have been in contact with people associated with some of the news networks who will also be taking a closer look at these schemers who run this.

 I also provided the news networks with the contact info their rep provided me with as well.
 The scammers are now in their sights, too.

 However, seeing those logos can be psychologically reassuring to the untrained eye and the damage is done.

 Next: the “3 job positions left” con.
 This trick is the stock and trade for scams like Learn How To Academy.

 It simultaneously urges you with a call to action and makes you think there’s an actual job of some kind.